↑

 • A peace-driven goal may look like watching movies or reading Scripture around a warm fireplace.
 Or to others, it may look more like baking cookies.

 • In contrast, a connection-driven goal may be going to social events.
-It could be with family, friends, co-workers, or all of them-at multiple functions.
+It could be with family, friends, co-workers, or all at multiple functions.

 • A service-driven goal might look like serving food at a homeless shelter, picking up trash along the roadside, cooking a meal for a group of people you don’t know very well (a youth group or people receiving services from a non-profit organization), or distributing meals or clothing through an organization.